mikaelri/ot-harjoitusty-/quiz-app/documentation/user_manual.md

 poetry run invoke create
 ```

-3. Start the application with command
+3. You can now start the application with command
 ```
 poetry run invoke start
 ```